Menu

 But attracting customers isn’t all about having the lowest price.
 Here are several other factors that shoppers consider when making a purchase decision.

-Your product pricing depends on a number of variables, but it’s important to consider how you compare to your competition.
+Your product pricing depends on several variables, but it’s important to consider how you compare to your competition.
 If you offer faster shipping or have a better feedback rating, you may get the Buy Box without having the lowest price.
 The number of sellers for the ASIN also impacts pricing.
 For example, if demand is high for an item with only a couple of sellers, you can almost certainly maximize your profits.
-On the other hand, low demand for a product with numerous sellers means that you might need to sell at a lower price.
-Depending on your true cost, demand, advertising strategy, and other factors, you may choose to raise or lower your price.
+On the other hand, low demand for a product with numerous sellers means you might need to sell at a lower price.
+You may choose to raise or lower your price depending on your true cost, demand, advertising strategy, and other factors.

-Buy Box change alert options in FeedbackFiveIn order to achieve success on the Amazon platform, it is essential to closely monitor your performance in the Buy Box.
+Monitor your performance in the Buy Box closely to succeed on the Amazon platform.
 By gaining a comprehensive understanding of the key factors that contribute to winning the Buy Box, you can implement effective strategies to stay competitive.
 Quick response to any loss of the Buy Box, whether through adjusting your prices or optimizing your inventory management, is crucial for maintaining consistent visibility with customers on the platform.

-eComEngine provides alerts for two types of Buy Box events: lost and suppressed Buy Boxes, where your offer loses the Buy Box to another seller or Amazon, or the Buy Box is completely suppressed; and won Buy Boxes, where your offer wins a Buy Box that was previously held by another seller or Amazon.
+SellerPulse by eComEngine provides alerts for two types of Buy Box events: lost and suppressed Buy Boxes, where your offer loses the Buy Box to another seller or Amazon, or the Buy Box is completely suppressed; and won Buy Boxes, where your offer wins a Buy Box that another seller or Amazon previously held.
 These alerts also offer valuable information about the current Buy Box winner, including the product price, seller ID, and seller rating.
+SellerPulse even alerts you to the competitive price threshold that caused the Buy Box to become suppressed.

 Here's an overview of some of Amazon's most important pricing guidelines.